 Can anyone have dental implants?

 Most patients can have dental implants, providing growth has stopped age is not a factor, generally speaking if you are healthy enough to undergo routine dental extractions then you should be a suitable candidate for implants.
-In some rare cases a lack or loss of bone may preclude implant treatment.
-Smoking can increase the number of problems associated with implants and we may decline to treat patients if smoking can not be reduced or given up altogether.
+In some rare cases a lack or loss of bone may complicate implant treatment.
+Smoking or high levels of gum disease can increase the number of problems associated with implants and we may decline to treat patients if smoking cannot be reduced or given up altogether.

 How long do implants last?